githubtraining/training-manual/book/17_protected_branches.md

 1. On the next line, type `*.js       @githubteacher`
   - Order is important.
 The last matching pattern for a given change takes precedence.
 1. Now that you have created a CODEOWNERS file, go back to your branch protection settings and select the option to **Require pull request reviews before merging** and **Require review from Code Owners**.
 Remember to click **Save changes**.

+For more information on how to format the CODEOWNERS file, check out [the documentation](https://help.github.com/articles/about-codeowners/)